boltomli/custom-voice-api/README.md

 ## Limitations

 This is a work in progress.
+Prepare data like <https://github.com/boltomli/Data-for-CustomVoice.AI> to create models and deploy on <https://customvoice.ai>.

+## TODO

+Manage data?
+Record and upload data?
+Feel free to issue, fork, PR.